Sudan Tribune: Plural news and views on Sudan

-June 18, 2020 (KHARTOUM) - A military member of Sudan’s Sovereign Council said that the weapons used in the bloody attack of Laquwa area of West Kordofan State were state-owned and remained in the hands of former militiamen.
+June 18, 2020 (KHARTOUM) - A military member of Sudan’s Sovereign Council said that the weapons used in the bloody violence of Laquwa area of West Kordofan State were state-owned and remained in the hands of former militiamen.

 3 people, including an army soldier, were killed and 3 others were wounded in Laquwa are of West Kordofan area last April, triggering inter-communal violence and three houses were burned.